Welcome to the 1912 E-M-F Photos Page

 Click on the picture to see the full size.

-This picture was posted on the Model T Ford Club International Websites Discussion board hoping to find the identity of the car.
+Model T Ford Club International Websites Discussion board hoping to find the identity of the car.
 I believe it to be a 1912 E-M-F 5 Passenger Touring.
 Why?
 Fore doors were available in 1911 and 1912 and the tire they are changing is on a demountable rim.
 Looks like a Stanweld.
 That would be 1912.
 Thanks to the owner for allowing it to appear here.

 Click on the picture to see the full size.